 I was given a very generous brief: they were simply looking for a black/white/green theme, and my stylish, minimalist preferences were clearly expected.

-For about a month, I worked incredibly long hours putting together this 60-page Freshers’ Week annual.
+I worked incredibly long hours putting together this 60-page Freshers’ Week annual, and had the first draft submitted after a week or so.
 Aside from setting up an exciting, original design – based loosely on the previous year’s edition – I also really wanted to make use of the opportunity by setting up pages which can only ever be seen in a magazine form.
-For me, this meant the opportunity to have a full-page image, with the text placed neatly over it.
+For me, this meant the opportunity to have full-page background images with text laid on top.

 I established an ‘edgy’ angular title text box for each page in PearShaped’s (lovely) signature green, and sometimes with a black header – labelling it as a ‘Feature’ or an ‘Introducing’ piece, for example.
 And I also set up some funky pull quotes: each one featuring its own mini green symbol relating to the article or quote.